Finding the True Frequent Itemsets

-At the same time, we want to maximize the size of $\mathcal{C}$, i.e., finding as many TFIs as possible.
-In this work we present methods to identify a large number of the TFIs.
-These methods do not assume any limitation on $\prob$ but use information from $\Ds$, and guarantee a small probability of false positives while achieving a high success rate.
+\end{enumerate*} The method we present does not make \emph{any} assumption about $\prob$.
+It uses information from $\Ds$, and guarantees a small probability of false positives while achieving a high success rate.

-\subsection{Vapnik-Chervonenkis dimension}
+\subsection{Vapnik-Chervonenkis dimension.}

-The Vapnik-Chernovenkis (VC) dimension of a class of subsets defined on a set of points is a measure of the complexity or expressiveness of such class~\citep{VapnikC71}.
-A finite bound on the VC-dimension of a structure implies a bound on the number of random samples required to approximate the expectation of each indicator function associated to a set with its empirical average.
-We outline here some basic definitions and results and refer the reader to the works of~\citet[Sect.~14.4]{AlonS08} and \citet[Sect.~3]{BoucheronBL05} for an introduction of VC-dimension and a survey of recent developments.
+The Vapnik-Chernovenkis (VC) dimension of a collection of subsets of a domain is a measure of the complexity or expressiveness of such collection~\citep{VapnikC71}.
+We outline here some basic definitions and results and refer the reader to the works of~\citet[Sect.~14.4]{AlonS08} and \citet[Sect.~3]{BoucheronBL05} for an introduction to VC-dimension and a survey of recent developments.